Jonathan2251/lbd/_sources/gpu.txt

 Unlike the shaders example here [#shadersex]_, some shaders converting function in vertex or color(Fragment shade) are more complicated according the scenes of animation.
 Here is an example [#glsleffect]_.
+In wiki shading page [#shading]_, Gourand and Phong shading methods make the surface of object more smooth.
+Example code of Gourand and Phong shading on openGL api are here [#smoothshadingex]_.
 Since the hardware of graphic card and software graphic driver can be changed, the compiler is run on-line which means compile the shaders program when it is run at first time.